Courses for North Campus Residents

 The Art and Science of Birds: Biological Illustration and Understanding Nature

 North Campus.
 Spring (BIOEE 4940) 2 credits, Mondays, 6:30–8:30pm, Tatkon Center.
-Taught by Irby Lovette, Ornithology, Jillian Ditner, Lab of Ornithology, and Megan Bishop, Lab of Ornithology.
-Limited to 12 students; permission of instructor required.
+Taught by Irby Lovette, Ornithology; Jillian Ditner, Lab of Ornithology; and Megan Bishop, Lab of Ornithology.
+Permission of instructor required.

 Becoming POWERFUL: Providing Opportunities for Women’s Empowerment and Resilience for Upskilled Leadership

 Becoming a successful leader takes skill-building and practice.
 It is never too early to start building your brand and cultivating practices that will position you to change the world.
 In this class, we aim to increase your self-awareness of leadership and followership, building effective teams, understanding what it means to have a “brand,” how to network effectively at different professional and social gatherings, and deal with those oh-so-unpleasant conflicts that invariably arise when you take a leadership position.
 We will inspire you with stories of strong women who broke through the glass ceiling and end our semester with a “mocktail” networking party so you can practice what you have learned.